^Turtles ^Ridicule ~metaphor~ ~derision~

 Subject

-^Turtles (~all~ the ~way~ down) is a mode of ^Symbol that emphasizes self-similarity as means to represent ^Complex ideas.
-This idea of ^Turtles ~all~ the ~way~ down is based in an ancient parable.
-The ~benefit~ of this idea is that as we ^Learn about ^Turtles and ^How to ^Model them we can ^Work to ^Create a sufficient ^Concept to understand each ~turtle~ in ~parts~ or ^Turtles in combination similarly.
+^Turtles (all the ~way~ down) is a mode of ^Symbol that emphasizes self-similarity as means to represent ^Complex ideas.
+I ^Believe the ~source~ of this idea of ^Turtles all the ~way~ down is an ancient parable.
+The ~benefit~ of this idea is that as we ^Learn about ^Turtles and ^How to ^Model them, we can ^Work to ^Create a ~sufficient~ ^Concept to understand each ~turtle~ in ~parts~ or ^Turtles in ~combination~ ~likewise~.

 Target

 Anytime we have something that is ^Complex, we can ^Trust the ^Turtles principle to hack our ~way~ through the muddy ~middle~.
-We ^Follow the ^Turtles principle heavily to ^Model the ^Mind and much of The Book of ^MESH.
-We ^Follow the ^Turtles principle to ^Create a ~STRONG~ ~foundation~.
+We may ^Follow the ^Turtles principle to ^Create a ~STRONG~ ~foundation~.

 Lenses